solidigm/endurance_profiler/README.md

 _nc_graphite_port=2003
 ```
 **_db**
 The variable indicates if and where the evaluated SMART attributes and bandwidth will be logged.
 Logging is not required to get the Write Amplification Factor through the WAFinfo option.
-- supported values: graphite, logfile, console
+- supported values: graphite, logfile
-- default: console
+- default: logfile

 The following SMART attributes are evaluated and logged every minute in the log file:
 - media_wear_percentage